Last Updated on September 17, 2023 by Maryam Siddiqui

 - Purchase €500,000 worth of property in certain regions in Portugal.

-According to Numbeo, consumer prices inclusive of rent are 56.27% higher in New Zealand compared to Portugal.
+According to Numbeo, consumer prices inclusive of rent are 45.1% higher in New Zealand compared to Portugal.
 Of course, the real cost of living differs from household to household.
-Your spending habits and the choice of city will heavily influence how much you spend on a month-to-month basis.
+Your spending habits and the choice of city will heavily influence how much you spend monthly.

 One rule of thumb that you should be aware of is that major cities and neighborhoods with a huge expat community are more expensive than smaller regions.
-Although, rent in Portugal is also 41.56% lower than in New Zealand.
+Although, rent in New Zealand is 32.7% higher than in Portugal.

 When it comes to renting, different cities have different costs for rent.
 It goes without saying that bigger cities like Lisbon and Porto cost more to rent than smaller regions like the Madeira Islands.

-Having said that, here’s how rent compares in some popular cities, as detailed by Idealista (as of July 2022).
+Having said that, here’s how rent compares in some popular cities:

 What are the best places to live in Portugal?

-Anyone choosing to move from New Zealand to Portugal without a scouting tour may get overwhelmed with the many beautiful cities that Portugal offers.
-Here are a few popular choices just to get you started:
+Anyone choosing to move from New Zealand to Portugal without a scouting tour may get overwhelmed by the many beautiful cities that Portugal offers.
+Here are a few popular choices to get you started:

 The capital of Portugal has a lot to be desired, and it doesn’t come as a surprise that it’s the most popular destination in the country.